flang-compiler/f18-llvm-project/flang/docs/LLVMCodingStyle.md

 # Brief Note on Flang's LLVM style.

-In the directories that deal extensively with MLIR and LLVM, the decision was made to adopt the MLIR style and coding conventions.
+In the directories that deal extensively with MLIR and LLVM, the MLIR style and coding conventions, based on LLVM's coding style, is used.
 The lowering directories convert front-end functional data structures to MLIR and make very heavy use of MLIR interfaces and data structures.
 The FIR dialect is itself an extension of MLIR.

 Furthermore, the optimizer (passes over FIR) and code generation (converting to LLVM IR) also make very heavy use of MLIR and LLVM